sunlightlabs/streamcongress/README.md

 ## Rake Tasks

 The Rails app is the boring part.
 The slightly more interesting part is the set of Rake tasks that populate the database.
-The master task is meant to be run once every minute.
+The master task `fetch:all` is meant to be run once every minute.

-    $ rake fetch:master
+    $ rake fetch:all
     $ rake fetch:floor_votes
     $ rake fetch:floor_updates
     $ rake fetch:committee_meetings